summitradio/k3ng-rotator/Home.md

 Welcome to the k3ng_rotator_controller wiki!

-Visit the radioartisan blog page on the rotator controller here: [http://blog.radioartisan.com/yaesu-rotator-computer-serial-interface/](http://blog.radioartisan.com/yaesu-rotator-computer-serial-interface/)
+Visit the Radio Artisan project here: [http://blog.radioartisan.com/yaesu-rotator-computer-serial-interface/](http://blog.radioartisan.com/yaesu-rotator-computer-serial-interface/)

-Visit the radioartisan blog for other great projets and other articles:  [http://blog.radioartisan.com/](http://blog.radioartisan.com/)
+Visit the Radio Artisan blog for other great projects and other articles:  [http://blog.radioartisan.com/](http://blog.radioartisan.com/)

 Please note that this wiki is under construction.